peedrohj/product-api/README.md

 * **First:**

-You need to certify that you're running the API.
-If not, you can simple do it by running this commnad in the root folder of the project.
+You need to certify that the API is running.
+If not, you can simple do it by typing this commnad in the root folder of the project.

 ``` sh
 $ python3 app.py